L'Université de Caen Basse-Normandie

 Students should investigate loans that may be available such as the application for Federal Student Aid.
 Scholarships have individual regulations, and students should contact their home institution's Financial Aid Office to determine if their scholarship is transferable.
 Please see Financial Considerations for more information.

-The fall semester begins in early September and ends in mid-December, and the spring semester begins in late January and ends in late May.
-Students may also study abroad in the summer for an intensive French language study program.
+The Fall semester begins in early September and ends in mid-December, and the Spring semester begins in late January and ends in late May.
+For the academic year, students are there from early September through late May.
+Students may also study abroad in the summer for an intensive French language study program

 L'Université de Caen offers accommodation in University residences (located on Campus I) where students will have their own room.
 In addition, rooms have en suite bathrooms (sink, toilet, shower), a mini fridge, and internet connection.
 Shared kitchens are located on each floor.
 Students will be provided with a monthly stipend for food (approx. 245 € per month), which can be used in the campus cafeteria or elsewhere in Caen.
 Cafeteria meals cost between 5-7 € per meal.